Beheruz Sethna: Of note

 Sethna is the first person of Indian origin ever to become president of an American university.
 He is also the first person of any ethnic minority to become president of a college or university in Georgia other than a Historically Black one.

 Personal

 Sethna is a Parsi.
-He has been married for more than 38 years to Madhavi Sethna, a UWG faculty member who has earned her MBA, MA, MS and Ed.D.
-They have two children: Anita Sethna, MD, a Facial Plastics and Board-certified ENT surgeon who heads the Emory Facial Center and is a graduate of Georgia Tech and Emory University School of Medicine; and Shaun Sethna, JD, deputy general counsel – for real estate, technology and financial services company in Houston, who is a graduate of Georgia Tech and Columbia Law School.
+He has been married for more than 38 years to Madhavi Sethna, a UWG faculty member who has earned her Ed.D.
+They have two children.